-Anorexia or Bulimia in Manassas, VA—Counseling and Therapy
+Anorexia or Bulimia Therapy in Manassas, VA—Prince William Counseling

 People commonly associate eating disorders with celebrities and Hollywood.
 Just to name a few, Zayn Malik, Lily Collins, Demi Lovato, Elton John, Jane Fonda, Kesha, Russell Brand, Shawn Johnson, Zoe Kravitz, and Hillary Duff are superstars who have opened up about their fight with bulimia or anorexia.
 While Hollywood has a reputation for contributing to unhealthy body stereotypes, the problem is not just in celebrity culture.
 A lot of average people wrestle with their eating habits and feelings about their body size and/or weight.